Giant planet: Ice giants

 Ice giants have distinctly different interior compositions from gas giants.
 The Solar System's ice giants, Uranus and Neptune, have a hydrogen-rich atmosphere that extends from the cloud tops down to about 80% (Uranus) or 85% (Neptune) of their radius.
-Below this, they are predominantly "icy", i.e. consist mostly of water, methane, and ammonia.
+Below this, they are predominantly "icy", i.e. consisting mostly of water, methane, and ammonia.
 There is also some rock and gas, but various proportions of ice–rock–gas could mimic pure ice, so that the exact proportions are unknown.

-Uranus and Neptune have very hazy atmospheric layers with small amounts of methane, giving them aquamarine colors; light blue and ultramarine respectively.
+Uranus and Neptune have very hazy atmospheric layers with small amounts of methane, giving them light aquamarine colors.
 Both have magnetic fields that are sharply inclined to their axes of rotation.

 Unlike the other giant planets, Uranus has an extreme tilt that causes its seasons to be severely pronounced.
 The two planets also have other subtle but important differences.
 Uranus has more hydrogen and helium than Neptune despite being less massive overall.
 Neptune is therefore denser and has much more internal heat and a more active atmosphere.
 The Nice model, in fact, suggests that Neptune formed closer to the Sun than Uranus did, and should therefore have more heavy elements.

-Massive solid planets

-Massive solid planets can also exist.